taverianov/cloudlinux-documentation/docs/admin/components/README.md

  - [X-Ray](/shared-pro/x-ray/#x-ray) is available like with CloudLinux Shared Pro
  - [Accelerate WP](/shared-pro/accelerate-wp/#acceleratewp) is available like with CloudLinux Shared Pro

-The rest of the components are similar to CloudLinux OS Shared.
+The rest of the components are similar to CloudLinux OS Legacy.